 HCS or HJ – your loan is usually paid by the Bank on the Tuesday following registration.

 Please remember that your loan will not be provided gross.
-The bank and its lawyer will in most circumstances deduct its fees and charges prior to transfer (unless you have arranged otherwise).
+The bank and its lawyer will, in most circumstances, deduct their fees and charges prior to transfer (unless you have arranged otherwise).

 Funds which arrive in our account too late on the day in question to forward them on will be dealt with the next day.
 We cannot influence the speed of the banking system.
 In some circumstances this may involve you in having to account for a day’s interest.

 Jersey HJs require re-registration after 30 years.
 As such, when you sign the relevant banking documentation, you will be required to enter into a document giving the bank permission to re-register the charge over your flying freehold property at that point in time.

 Lindsey Power | Conveyancing Manager| Residential Property Lawyers

 For advice, assistance or further information on a flying freehold mortgage in Jersey please do not hesitate to call 630530 or email us on firstname.lastname@example.org or call 630530.

 We offer fixed no surprises conveyancing fees.